hujch23/World-Model-Navigation/README.md

 ## 🔮2.
 Model-free-II-Self-Supervised Transformer-Based Reinforcement Learning
 ---
-🙌 Official implementation of IROS 2025 under-review paper "Towards Efficient Image-Goal Navigation: A Self-Supervised Transformer-Based Reinforcement Learning Approach".
+🙌 Official implementation of IROS 2025 accepted paper "Towards Efficient Image-Goal Navigation: A Self-Supervised Transformer-Based Reinforcement Learning Approach".

 #### 🚀 2.1 Research Background
 - **Problem Definition**: How to improve the cross-scene and cross-domain generalization ability in visual navigation, enabling agents to effectively navigate to target locations in new environments.